Allename/Allename/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 The name's Allename Anthony.
 I'm from Lagos, Nigeria.
-I'm a frontend developer experienced in bringing to life websites and web applications with a strict DRY code policy.
-I'm
+I'm a frontend developer experienced in bringing to life pixel-perfect websites and web applications with a strict DRY code policy.
+If you've got a website dream, I can turn it into a reality.

 ### 🧰 Languages and Tools